Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 Hillary led the health care efforts in 93 and 94.

-But even in the health care documents, at least 1,000 pages involving her work have been censored by archive staff because they include include confidential advice and must be kept secret under federal law called the Presidential Records Act.
+But even in the health care documents, at least 1,000 pages involving her work have been censored by archive staff because they include confidential advice and must be kept secret under a federal law called the Presidential Records Act.

 In his meeting on energy.

-Oh no, this stuff never applies to Republicans.
+Oh, no, this stuff never applies to Republicans.

-Oh, Mrs. Clinton has perfect rights.
+Oh, Mrs. Clinton has perfect rights, Presidential Records Act.

-Can't uh we can't do this.
+Why we can't do this?

 Clinton's hide more things.

-Handy FBI files never got his medical records um now Hillary's covering up over two million pages, hiding of her record as first lady while out there running on experience.
+Now Hillary's covering up over 2 million pages, hiding of her record as first lady while out there running on experience.

-Hey, folks, I would just have to take her word for it.
+Folks, you would just have to take her word for it.

 Which I'm sure is good enough for some of you.

-Um this a montage of correspondent Andrea Mitchell and co-host Meredith Vieira reporting on candidate Hillary Clinton being a nurse for a day.
+This is a montage of correspondent Andrea Mitchell and co-host Meredith Vieira reporting on candidate Hillary Clinton being a nurse for a day.

-Health care is one of Hillary Clinton's biggest mistakes.
+Healthcare is one of Hillary Clinton's biggest mistakes.

 So what better way to respond than to work a day in the shoes of a hospital nurse?

-Learning the ropes from Nurse Michelle Estrada at St. Rose Hospital in Henderson, Nevada, part of a critical makeover for a candidate far out front in national polls, but still viewed in a new CNN Gallup poll as less likable than Barack Obama.
+Learning the ropes from nurse Michelle Estrada at St. Rose Hospital in Henderson, Nevada, part of a critical makeover for a candidate far out front in national polls, but still viewed in a new CNN Gallup poll as less likable than Barack Obama.

 It is very rare, of course, for a presidential candidate to show up and spend so much time on one visit putting on a nurse's lab coat.